 - What does that say about the topic in terms of being relevant to our site visitors?

 - Has anything changed?

-If history is any indication of future behavior, this updated article will be hotly debated in 2014.
+We also incorporated 2014 data from the Nielsen Company.
+If history is any indication of future behavior, this updated article will be hotly debated in 2015.
 Let’s hope that we can make some progress in this area and close the wealth gap.

 Happy New Year!

 Gary Johnson, Founder & Publisher – Black Men In America.com

 According to a recent study by the Nielsen Company, African Americans will have $1.1 trillion in collective buying power by 2015 (increasing to about $1.3 trillion by 2017), making black spending more relevant than ever as a consumer group.

 According to Nielsen: